harshpatil/Relational-DBMS/README.txt

    On success it returns RC_OK, if the file does not exist it fails with RC_FILE_NOT_FOUND.

 5) readBlock :
-   Read operation is allowed only if the file,page number are valid(-1 upto totalNumPages-1) and file is open.
+   Read operation is allowed only if the file or page number are valid(-1 upto totalNumPages-1) and file is open.
 All read operations return a page (4096 bytes) of data.
 After read curPagePos is updated to the page position which was currently read.
    On success it returns RC_OK.
 It can fail with RC_FILE_HANDLE_NOT_INIT (invalid file), RC_READ_NON_EXISTING_PAGE(invalid page number), RC_READ_FAILED (file seek or read operation failure).

 6) getBlockPos:
-   If the file is valid return curPagePos of the file.
+   If the file is valid, return curPagePos of the file.
    On success it returns RC_OK.
-If file is not valid it fails with CHECK_FILE_VALIDITY.
+If file is not valid it fails with RC_FILE_HANDLE_NOT_INIT.

 7) readFirstBlock :
    It reads the first block (pagePostion =0 ) from the file.
 Everything else is same as readBlock.